BenJWard/BioSequences.jl/docs/src/user_manual/sequences/generalseq.md

 ### Other constructors and conversion

-Sequences can also be constructed from strings or arrays of nucleotide or amino acid symbols using constructors or the `convert` function:
+`GeneralSequence`s can also be constructed from strings or arrays of nucleotide or amino acid symbols using constructors or the `convert` function:

 ```jldoctest
 julia> DNASequence("TTANC")